boschresearch/torchphysics/README.rst

 About
 =====
-TorchPhysics was originally developed by Nick Heilenkötter and Tom Freudenberg, as part of seminar project at the `University of Bremen`_, in cooperation with the `Robert Bosch GmbH`_.
+TorchPhysics was originally developed by Nick Heilenkötter and Tom Freudenberg, as part of a seminar project at the `University of Bremen`_, in cooperation with the `Robert Bosch GmbH`_.
 Special thanks belong to Felix Hildebrand, Uwe Iben, Daniel Christopher Kreuter and Johannes Mueller, at the Robert Bosch GmbH, for support and supervision while creating this library.